Hortico 10kg Organic Garden Fertiliser

 It can also be grown in pots and containers.
 These can be used to decorate outdoor entertaining areas and then, when the lily is looking a bit ratty after flowering, you can shift it to an out-of-the-way spot in the garden for when it dies down.

 Grow your lily from a bulb that is planted in autumn.
 Choose a sunny spot, or one that is lightly shaded.
-Ideally, the ground should be covered in mulch or a ground cover to keep the root run cool.
+Ideally, the ground should be covered in mulch or a ground cover to keep the roots cool.
 The soil should be improved with some compost.
 Feed regularly and consider lifting the dormant bulbs every few years so you can rejuvenate the soil.

 If growing your lily in a container, make sure to use a good-quality potting mix with a wetting agent and complete fertiliser mixed in.
 You need to re-pot your lily into fresh potting mix about every two years, to keep the bulbs strong and producing flowers.
 Do this in autumn.